Xenus2/Xenus2/README.md

   <!-- Brief Bio Section -->
   <h2>About Me</h2>
   <p style="font-family: 'Poppins', sans-serif;">
-    I'm a passionate programmer with a strong background in web development and software engineering.
+    I'm a passionate programmer with a strong background in web development.
     I enjoy working with various technologies and am constantly learning and growing in my field.
   </p>